CBCutGitHub/Team_Profile_Generator/README.md

 ## Unit Testing Results

 Results of the testing is returned and should be confirmed that each test passed as shown below:

 ![TestTPG](https://user-images.githubusercontent.com/95545346/156263648-4b4c46cb-d95f-41fd-9ef5-9a2ac66b73f0.PNG)

-## Invoke Application![TeamRosterTPG]
+## Invoke Application!

 The application utilizes [Inquirer](https://www.npmjs.com/package/inquirer) for the purpose of collecting input from the user.
 The application is invoked by using the following command: node index.js.

-## At start of the application## User Input of Basic Information
+## User Input of Basic Information

-This is an image of prompted response to enter basic information from the user:
+At start of the application, this is an image of prompted response to enter basic information from the user:

 ![User_Info_Input_TPG](https://user-images.githubusercontent.com/95545346/156264139-960c3cd6-7968-48f9-9610-569d289c1acb.PNG)

 ** user is prompted to enter the team manager’s name, employee ID, email address, and office number.

-** user is presented a menu with the options to:
+** user is presented a menu (navigated using the up/down arrow keys) with the options to:
   1. add an engineer with properties and methods of name, id, email, github
   2. add an intern with properties and methods of name, id, email, school
   3. add a manager (if needed) with properties of name, id, email, officeNumber